Art by Shoaib Pasha.

 Electric force caused by the polarization of a conductor is typically larger than a polarized insulator.
 This is because electrons in insulators are bound in their atoms, while electrons in conductors are able to move to the opposite side of the object.

-# A. Rule .
-Conservation of Charge:
+# P. Rule .
+Shell Theorems of Electric Force:

 XIII.
 Electric Fields.